ben-newell/conditions/README.md

-## I made some go-to macOS SysAdmin scrips for fact retrieving.
+## I made some go-to macOS SysAdmin scripts for fact retrieving.

 > written in c++